SP-Koronadal approves city’s Mental Health Policy Ordinance

 An annual budget has been made aside for the ordinance’s continuous operation, in addition to the initial budget of P500,000.00 for the implementation of the ordinance.

-With the approval of the ordinance, Councilor Catorce, one of the principal proponents and the Chairperson of the Committee of Education, expressed delight after the approval of the ordinance.
-According to the lady councilor, the creation of mental health desks, a hotline, and additional positions in the City Health Office is very significant in addressing mental health issues, especially among youth.
+Councilor Catorce, one of the principal proponents and the Chairperson of the Committee of Education, expressed delight after the approval of the ordinance.
+According to the lady councilor, the creation of mental health desks, a hotline, and additional positions in the City Health Office were very significant in addressing mental health issues, especially among youth.

 “I do believe that the passage of this ordinance is very timely, in fact long overdue, and seeing the contents, such as the creation of mental health desks, a hotline, which is very important, and also the creation of some positions in the City Health Office, this is considered a big help in addressing the problems of our constituents when it comes to mental health,” Catorce said.